leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/Add-ons/CenPOS/CenPOS Payment 3.0.0-Release Notes.md

 ## Highlights

-- This is the third version of integration between Magento and Infor SX.e/CSD with CenPOS payment option.
+- This is the first version of integration between Magento Enterprise edition and Infor SX.e/CSD with CenPOS payment option.

 - Enables Secure and PCI compliant integration with SX.e.